davetron5000/optparse-plus/tutorial/6_refactor.md

 ```

 Everything's still working, so our refactor was good.
 We'd like to move a lot of the code out of our executable.
 This will let
-us unit test it better, and generally make things a bit easier to organize and understand.
-The objects of our app are
-"Repositories" and "Files".
+us unit test it better, and generally make things a bit easier to organize and understand (as always, [my book][clibook] contains more in-depth discussion of why this is and how to do it).
+The objects of our app are "Repositories" and "Files".
 Ruby already has a `File` class, so let's start with "Repository".
-We'll make one in `lib` that can
-be cloned and whose files can be listed.
+We'll make one in `lib` that can be cloned and whose files can be listed.

 We'll create a class named `Repo` in `lib/fullstop/repo.rb` that has a factory method, `clone_from`, that will clone and create a
 `Repo` instance that has a method `repo_dir` exposing the dir where the repo was cloned, and `files` which iterates over each